 As far as taking care of the animal, you are solely responsible for the supervision and care.
 Care includes providing food and water and cleaning up feces.
 You must also identify appropriate locations to bring your animal.

-Sections of Florida law (Service Dog Laws) and the Americans with Disabilities Act outline the public accommodations for service dogs.
+Sections of Florida law and the Americans with Disabilities Act outline the public accommodations for service dogs.
 Let’s take a look at what they say:

 Under Florida’s service animal law, housing accommodation is any property used as the residence or sleeping place of someone who rents or leases the property.